phrase/ngx-translate-phraseapp/README.md

 };
 ```

-You can find the Project-ID in the Project overview in the Phrase Translation Center.
-The Account-ID can be found in the Account Settings.
+You can find the Project-ID in the Project overview in the Phrase Strings Translation Center.
+The Account-ID can be found in the Organization settings.

 By default, the In-Context Editor’s document parser converts all keys to lowercase.
 If you’re experiencing issues with this behavior and want to use case-sensitive keys within the In-Context Editor, consider disabling the automatic lowercase feature: